- Formal ScienceMOU University of Wyoming

 Innovative Research Station

 With this mind-boggling amount of biodiversity surrounding us, it´s a true challenge to begin to understand it.
-Consider that in the roughly 50 mile transect where our reserves are distributed we have about as many bird species as North America!
-Or that here we have more tree species in an acre than all of North America (maybe with Europe thrown in for good measure).
+In the roughly 50 mile transect where our reserves are distributed we have about as many bird species as North America!
+We also have more tree species in an acre than all of North America and Europe combined.

-So, our method is an all-of-the-above approach: formal science, citizens´ science, casual observation and interaction with the environment, aesthetic pursuit of photography or other visual arts, you get the idea.
+Our method is an all-of-the-above approach: formal science, citizens´ science, casual observation and interaction with the environment, aesthetic pursuit of photography or other visual arts, and more.

 This nocturnal picture of an ocelot taken at Milpe, Cinco de Mayo 2015, tells us we´re doing something right:

 Also, since 2012 MCF leads an Audubon Christmas Count circle whose center falls over the town of Los Bancos.
-We´re in this with friends and local guides to help pick up just a little more information for this amazing program.
+We partner with friends and local guides to bring together as much expertise as we can for this event.
 Did you know that the Audubon Christmas Count is the largest and longest running example of citizen science ever undertaken?
-You can watch a great New Hampshire Public TV documentary about Christmas Counts by clicking on the green button “Counting on Birds.”
-It begins with the first ever circle in Keene, NH, and later spends a good chunk of the program with us, passing through circles in Cuba and other fun spaces.
+You can watch a New Hampshire Public TV documentary about Christmas Counts here.
+It spends a good chunk of the program with us, passing through birding circles in Cuba and other fun spaces.

 As we say, many approaches are valid, and we also host and encourage formal scientific study in our reserves.
 Currently a graduate student from the University of Wyoming is performing his thesis field work at Milpe on the Golden-winged Manakin (Masius chrysopterus).
 A male Golden-winged shown below on his lekking log.